-Note Because this extra parallel stack has to be maintained, then you cannot use stack manipulations such as cooperative or preemptive thread switching, coroutines, and setjmp/longjmp, unless it is customized to
+Note Because this extra parallel stack has to be maintained, then you cannot use stack manip ulations such as cooperative or preemptive thread switching, coroutines, and setjmp/longjmp, unless it i s customized to keep the parallel stack of the overlay manager consistent.

-The armlink --info=auto\overlays option causes the linker to write out a text summary of the overlays in the image it outputs.
+The armlink --info=auto_overlays option causes the linker to write out a text summary of the overlays in the image it outputs.
 The summary consists of the integer ID, start address, and size of each overlay.
 You can use this information to extract the overlays from the image, perhaps from the fromelf --bin output.
 You can then put them in a separate peripheral storage system.
 Therefore, you still know which chunk of data goes with which overlay ID when you have to load one of them in the overlay manager.